 - How Do I Find a Job?1.
 Am I assigned a job by the work-study office?
 No. You get to review job openings and apply as you would for any other job.
 The application process will give you an opportunity to develop your resume, which you’ll include with your application, along with a cover letter, and it will often include an interview.
 The employer chooses how students apply and the employer does the hiring through the referral process.

 2. When can I begin applying for jobs?
-You can begin applying for jobs when you can log in to the work-study website.
+You can begin applying for jobs when you can log in to the student portal of the Work-Study Management System (WSMS)..
 Though you may see work-study in your "My Finances" in CalCentral, if your financial aid offer is "Conditional," your file is incomplete, or you have holds, you won't be able to log in.
 Whenever you begin, speed is crucial in the job hunt.
 Imagine an employer posts the job and the next day receives a resume and cover letter addressing their specific position.
 Very impressive!
 Also, do not wait to hear from one employer before applying to other positions.
 While you're waiting to hear from that employer, those other positions are getting filled.

 3. When can a spring admit start working in a work-study position?
 Students who begin at Berkeley in the spring term can start working in a work-study position as early as December 1st, before the spring term begins.